iqtree/iqtree.github.io/doc/Compilation-Guide.md

     to use 4 cores instead of the default 1 core.

-This creates an executable `iqtree` or `iqtree-omp`.
+This creates an executable `iqtree` (`iqtree-omp` for older multicore versions <= 1.5.X).
 It can be copied to your system search path so that IQ-TREE can be called from the Terminal simply with the command line `iqtree`.

 >**TIP**: The above guide typically compiles IQ-TREE with `gcc`.
 If you have Clang installed and want to compile with Clang, the compilation will be similar to Mac OS X like below.
 {: .tip}